How to Register an Emotional Support Animal in Illinois

 No items found.

-What is an Emotional Support Animal or Assistance Animal in Illinois?
+A. What is an Emotional Support Animal or Assistance Animal in Illinois?

 It is important to note that emotional support animals are different from service animals.
 According to the ADA (American Disabilities Act), service animals are dogs that are trained to perform a task directly related to a person’s disability.

 Meanwhile, emotional support animals do NOT necessarily have to be dogs that are specially trained.

-Emotional support animals, referred to as assistance animals in Illinois, can be any animal as long as they provide assistance, perform tasks, OR give emotional support to a person with a disability.
-Emotional support animals do NOT need any special training or certifications.
+Emotional support animals, classified as assistance animals in Illinois, can be any animal as long as they provide assistance, perform tasks, OR give emotional support to a person with a disability.

-However, emotional support animals are also different from standard pets due to the support they provide — as confirmed by a licensed mental health professional in an official ESA letter.
+While emotional support animals do NOT need any special training or certifications, they are also different from standard pets due to the support they provide, as verified by a licensed mental health professional in an emotional support animal letter.

 Emotional support animals may be prescribed for therapeutic benefits for individuals who have conditions like the following: